tehtnaz/rolebot/README.md

 # rolebot (temporary name, im lazy)

-**This code was literally written in 3 hours.
-Expect it to be shoddy.
-I'll clean it up over time**

 ***!!
 Made with node 18, not tested with any others!!***

 1. remember to `npm install` in root dir